-Things that make me truly happy are, for example, being outside, moving my body (riding a bicycle) and spending quiet time on my own reading or journalling.
+Things that make me truly happy are, for example, being outside, moving my body (hiking or riding a bicycle) and spending quiet time on my own gardening, reading or journalling.
 The pic above is the view from a bench of one of my favourite places in Geneva, the Jardin de la Paix.

 Your turn now to pursue happiness

 The easiest way to be crystal clear about the things that foster positive emotions in you and make you feel great is to write them down.
 Here’s a free WorkPlaySheet for you called 20 Activities.

 The list and questions in the WorkPlaySheet will help you to analyze what kind of actions make you happy – rather alone or with others for example – and guide you to try out new things as well.